ildarmustafin/esp8266_aquarium/README.md

 11. FSBrowser - to access files of the file system.
 Access through 192.168.x.x / edit
 12. Added 2 languages (rus, eng).
 To add new languages, you must specify the abbreviated name of the language in the lang clause in the configSetup.json file.
 Next, use a file with the language rus.json or eng.json as a template, register your text and save it as the language name specified in lang
 13. Send JSON by MQTT.
 Data is not sending on empty options.
 14. You can set static IP on options.
-IP dynami, if options is empty.
+IP dynamic, if options is empty.

 At the first connection, an ESP8266_AQUA access point is created without a password with the IP address 192.168.4.1.
 In the future, it is possible to change the name of the access point and set a password for it.
 When saving data to the server, the page does not reload.
 Data is loaded in json format with a GET request.
 The current state of the relay, date and temperature are transmitted via Websocket with a frequency of 0,5 second.
 Ability to select a port for access to a web page.
-The websocket port is 81.
+The websocket port is /ws.

 The libraries used in the sketch are in the libraries.zip archive.